Michael O'Hehir: Illness and later life

 In August 1985 O'Hehir was preparing to commentate on the All-Ireland hurling final between Offaly and Galway.
 It would be a special occasion as it would mark his 100th commentary on an All-Ireland final.
 Two weeks before the game he suffered a stroke which left him using a wheelchair and with some speaking difficulties.
 This illness denied him the chance to reach the century milestone.

 O'Hehir was subsequently replaced by Ger Canning on television, and on radio by Mícheál Ó Muircheartaigh.
 He had hoped to return to broadcasting one day to complete his 100th final; however, this never happened.

-In 1987 the centenary All-Ireland football final took place and a special series of events was planned on the day at Croke Park.
+In 1987 the centenary All-Ireland football final took place and a special series of events were planned on the day at Croke Park.
 There was a parade of the 1947 Polo Grounds finalists; however, the biggest cheer of the day was reserved for O'Hehir who was pushed onto the field in a wheelchair by his son Peter.
-Nobody expected the standing ovation and the huge outpouring of emotion from the thousands of fans present and from O'Hehir himself.
+Nobody expected the standing ovation and the massive outpouring of emotion from the thousands of fans present and from O'Hehir himself.

-Over the next few years O'Hehir withdrew from public life.
+Over the next few years, O'Hehir withdrew from public life.
 He returned briefly in 1996 when his autobiography, My Life and Times, was published.